Location- Side of river

 Since getting into the meat of the Sierras, there are literally countless river, stream, and creek crossings.
 Some you’re able to rock hop, many you have to wade across.
 The question is always…to take off the shoes and keep them dry… or leave them on and just roll through it?
 The Appalachian Trail got me very used to wet shoes, so once I determine there is no way to cross without getting wet, I just go for it.
 The trail runners dry in an hour anyways, provided you don’t dunk them in anymore streams.
 For the first few crossings, I took my shoes off, but once I realized how frequent they were, I stopped caring.

 I had over 12 miles by noon, and decided to stop for a quick lunch and bathroom break.
 I made my way down into a pine grove and dug a cat hole with my foot.
-No sooner did business start, I realized that I was in a swarm of mosquitos.
+No sooner did business start, I realized that I was in a swarm of mosquitoes.
 Within 30 seconds of squatting down, I had more than 50 of them all over my legs, butt, arm, face, everywhere!
 It was absolute madness!
 I started trying to shake my body in an attempt to get them off, but to no avail.
 I became frantic, and as a consequence, this became the most rushed wilderness poop of my entire life.
 I wasn’t even totally finished before I was ripping off toilet paper and trying to be done with this location for good.
 I was shaking, stomping, and swatting, and before I knew it, I’d used the rest of my toilet paper, and further maintenance was still required.
 Nothing I could do right now, so I pulled up my pants, grabbed my stuff, and began running back up to the trail.
 I dropped everything again, then decided to go up the hill instead of down it.
-I ended up in a nice grove of bushes, with nearly no mosquitos.
+I ended up in a nice grove of bushes, with nearly no mosquitoes.
 I found some friendly looking leaves, and finished the job before continuing the hike.

 I ran out of pop tarts yesterday, and my yogurt covered almonds today.
 I officially have no more “real” snack foods.